 Insofar as mobilisation around subaltern group identities is intended to challenge these (implicit or explicit) hierarchies, they may be seen, not as evidence of uncivil sectarianism and tribalism, or as a futile rejection of cultural change or cultural influences, but as struggles for more inclusive and effective forms of democracy, citizenship and social progress.
 We need to be alive to these possibilities.

 Of course, this is not to deny that uncivil sectarianism and tribalism also exist, but the challenge is precisely how to differentiate the more emancipatory from the more regressive forms of “primordial” politics.

 This article was originally published on The Conversation and has been republished under creative commons.
 For the original click here.

 John Bowen is a Dunbar-Van Cleve Professor in Arts & Sciences Sociocultural Anthropology at Washington University in St Louis.
-Bowen is an expert in culture and political change.
+He is an expert in culture and political change.

 Will Kymlicka is a Professor of Philosophy at Queen’s University, Ontario.
-Kymlicka is an expert in democracy and diversity and is the author of Contemporary Political Philosophy: An Introduction.
+He is an expert in democracy and diversity.